node --version

 RUN npm install

-Similar to the instruction above, these steps navigate to the Server folder and add all the dependencies needed.
+Similar to the instruction above, these steps navigate to the Server folder and

 RUN docker-compose up -d